 Grade Level: 9-12 No. Semesters: 2 Fee: None Credit: 1-Comm.
-Art Prerequisites: Teacher Permission
+Art

 Debate is a competition class.
 It will explore a variety of topics including, but not limited to: characterization, dialects, vocal process, diction, movement for the performer, literature analysis, cutting literature, research, performance, competitive performances, technique, and adapting literature.
 Students will learn the key events of interpretation of Duo, Dramatic, Humorous, Prose, Poetry, Duet Acting, Storytelling, Radio, Extemp., Student Congress, Original Oratory, Informative, and POI.
 Students are required to travel with the team to three (3) weekend tournaments each semester and work the home tournament.
 Focus is on acting events in this class.
-This class may be repeated for credit.